Cable Insulation Wall Thickness Concentricity Measurement

 Conclusion

-Cable insulation wall thickness concentricity is an important parameter that along with cable insulation thickness is vital for determining the safety of the electrical cable.
-This necessitates its measurement with high accuracy.
-Cable Genie, an image based measurement system or digital image analyser, probes 10,000 points on the cable cross section to determine maximum and minimum thickness, thus providing an accurate measurement of cable insulation concentricity.
+Cable insulation wall thickness concentricity is an important parameter that, along with cable insulation thickness measurement, is vital for determining the safety of an electrical cable.
+This necessitates high-accuracy measurement.
+Cable Genie, an image-based measurement system or digital image analyser, probes 10,000 points on the cable cross-section to determine maximum and minimum thickness, thus providing accurate cable insulation concentricity measurement.